 Foreign resident capital gains withholding payments

-The foreign resident capital gains withholding rate and threshold has changed.
+Within the capital gains tax of Australia, The foreign resident capital gains withholding rate and threshold has changed.
 It applies to contracts entered into on or after 1 July 2017.

 A 12.5% withholding obligation will apply to the disposal of:

 - taxable Australian real property with a market value of $750,000 or more

 - an option or right to acquire such property or interest.

 Where the vendor of these Australian assets is a foreign resident, the purchaser must pay 12.5% of the purchase price to us as a foreign resident capital gains withholding payment.